Donald Trump attacks 'fools' at The New York Times

 Donald Trump ditches his press pool again, spurring sharp criticism

 Media outlets have expressed widespread concern about the lack of access to Trump.
-On Tuesday night, he took his family a New York restaurant for dinner, and the so-called press pool, which is meant to be the public's eyes on the president-elect, was not notified.
+On Tuesday night, he took his family to a New York restaurant for dinner, and the so-called press pool, which is meant to be the public's eyes on the president-elect, was not notified.

 CNN's Sara Murray told Anderson Cooper on Tuesday night that this "appears to be yet another misunderstanding of exactly how much gravity his new title as president-elect holds.
 If something, God forbid, were to happen to him, that's a matter not only of public record but also a matter of national security, given that he is next in line to take the White House."